Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Bott Sequence, Invariance and Localization

 induces a homotopy cartesian square of $|(w\RR^{(n)}_{\bullet})_h|$-spaces with contractible lower left corner.
 By Proposition \ref{thm:GWAOmegaInfinity}, this square induces a homotopy cartesian square of Grothendieck-Witt spectra.
 By assumption, the exact dg form functors $(\scA_0,w) \to (\scA_1^v,w)$ and $(\scA_1,v) \to (\scA_2,w)$ induce equivalences on associated triangulated categories.
 By Theorem \ref{thm:Invariance}, they induce equivalences of Grothendieck-Witt spectra. \end{proof}

 \begin{remark} Let $\scA$ be a pretriangulated dg category with weak equivalences and duality.
 Then the sequence

-induces an exact sequence of associated triangulated categories and hence a homotopy fibration of Grothendieck-Witt spectra.
+induces an exact sequence of associated triangulated categories and hence a homotopy fibration of Grothendieck-Witt spectra, in view of Theorem \ref{thm:LcnConn1}.
 By Additivity, the Grothendieck-Witt spectra of $\Fun([1],\scA)$ and $\H\scA$ are equivalent to the $K$-theory spectrum of $\scA$.
-Therefore, the Localization Theorem \ref{thm:LcnConn1} implies the homotopy fibration in the Bott Sequence \ref{thm:PeriodicityExTriangle} and thus Karoubi's Fundamental Theorem as explained in the proof of \ref{thm:KaroubiFundThm}.
+Therefore, the Localization Theorem \ref{thm:LcnConn1} implies the homotopy fibration in the Bott Sequence \ref{thm:PeriodicityExTriangle} and thus Karoubi's Fundamental Theorem as explained in the proof of Theorem \ref{thm:KaroubiFundThm}. \end{remark}

-These implications were the motivation for proving Proposition \ref{prop:SpaceKaroubiProto1} on which the construction of the Grothendieck-Witt spectrum rests.
-These results can now be seen as simple corollaries of Theorem \ref{thm:LcnConn1}. \end{remark}

 \begin{proposition}[Additivity for $GW$] Let $(\scU,{\vee})$ be a pretriangulated dg category with weak equivalences and duality such that $\frac{1}{2}\in \scU$.
 Let $\scA \subset \scU$ be a full pretriangulated dg subcategory containing the $w$-acyclic objects $\scU^w$ of $\scU$.
 Assume that $\T\scU(A,B^{\vee})=0$ for all $A,B\in \T\scA$, and that $\T\scU$ is generated as a triangulated category by $\T\scA$ and $\T\scA^{\vee}$.
 Then the exact dg form functor